amoe/migrator-to-fastmail-calendar/README.md

 Running `export_gcal.py` will create a file `out.json` which is a reasonably-faithful copy of the main Google calendar for the account.

+Note that as of late 2022 the Google CalDAV interface that uses the Python `caldav` library does NOT work.

+You can use `clear_calendar.py` to delete all items from the calendar if something goes wrong with the migration.